psprecher/cave-utils/README.md

 # therion-topodroid
 Cave mapping utilities

-This contains miscellanous utilities I find helpful for quickly and easily generating maps in [Therion](https://therion.speleo.sk/) based on sketches in [TopoDroid](https://sites.google.com/site/speleoapps/home/topodroid).
+This contains miscellanous utilities I find helpful, mostly for quickly and easily generating maps in [Therion](https://therion.speleo.sk/) based on sketches in [TopoDroid](https://sites.google.com/site/speleoapps/home/topodroid).

+All code is GPL-Licensed due to heavy sharing with Therion/TopoDroid, which are both under GPL.

 ## Setup